reynolds-adam/reynolds-adam.github.io/_pages/about-test.md

 ------
 ## Volleyball
 On Tuesdays, I play on a local rec league volleyball team.
-Our team went from last to first in the span of 3 seasons. **
+Our team went from last to first in the span of 3 seasons. *(I'm so proud)*
 <figure class="third">
 	<img src="/assets/images/about/spike2018.jpg">
 	<img src="/assets/images/about/champs.JPG">